sam-k0/BalatroUnsteamed/README.md

 *If you think this tool is helpful, please leave a ⭐️*

 Enables you to play Balatro without Steam running.
+Built for Windows.
+If you use Balatro underneath Proton or Wine and find a way to hijack DLLs in a good manner, please let me know.

 **I do not condone pirating the game!**